Baltimore City College Knights: 21st Century

-City College remains one of only a handful of Maryland high schools to have won MPSSAA state titles in both boys' and girls' basketball.

 Traditions

 City–Poly rivalry

 An admission ticket to the 1936 City–Poly game.

 The City–Poly football rivalry, commonly known as the City–Poly Game, is high school football rivalry between the Baltimore City College Black Knights and the Baltimore Polytechnic Institute Engineers.
 It is the oldest high school football rivalry in the state of Maryland and the second-oldest between public high schools in the United States, following the English-Boston Latin rivalry, which began in 1887.

 The rivalry began in 1889 with a victory by City’s reserve team over Poly at Clifton Park.
-Since then, the two programs have met 134 times.
-As of 2024, City leads the all-time series 66–62–6 and holds a 12-game winning streak dating back to 2012.
+Since then, the two programs have met 135 times.
+As of 2026, City leads the all-time series 66–63–6.
+In 2025, Poly beat City for the first time since 2012, breaking a 12-game losing streak to the Knights.